MoscaDotTo/Winapp2/winapp2ool/Readme.md

   * Runs the trimmer using your current settings

 * Toggle Download
-  * Enables/Disables downloading of the latest winapp2.ini from GitHub to use as the input for the trimmer.
+  * Enables/Disables downloading of the latest winapp2.ini from GitHub to use as the input for the trimmer
   * Disabled by default
     * Most users will want to select this option
   * Unavailable in offline mode